briefcase icon

 Seasonal Banner Seasonal Banner

-Invoice factoring can include some or all of the following fees:
+Invoice finance can include some, or all, of the following fees:

-• Early payment fees – usually applies if you have a fixed term agreed for your invoice factoring
+• Early payment fees.
+These may apply if you have a fixed term agreed for your invoice financing and you want to end it early.

-What are the risks of using invoice factoring?
+What are the risks of using invoice finance?

 What happens if your clients don't pay?